Dealey Divsion USNSCC

 group being sent;

-4. The message must be sent ni les than five (5) minutes;
+4. The message must be sent in less than five (5) minutes;

 SCORING: 1.
 Highest possible score is fifty points;